4 minute read

 Someone that has been educated respectfully sells themselves and has far fewer regrets.
 They are less likely to back out, less likely to have complaints, and more willing to give you rave reviews.

 The single best way to fight off your competition is by being DIFFERENT.
-I don’t mean wear a suit when everyone else wears khaki’s and a polo shirt.
+I don’t mean to wear a suit when everyone else wears khakis and a polo shirt.
 I’m talking about having a compelling story that highlights your special and unique company.
-You also need to have a unique or customer-centric process, or installation, or warranty, or customer service strategy.
+You also need to have a unique or customer-centric process, installation, warranty, or customer service strategy.

 It Is Not About Price

 Sure, you can argue this, and try to beat your competitor’s price, but you rarely win.
 Even when you get the job by being the lowest priced, you will usually find that the customer is demanding and difficult.
 Furthermore, they will be argumentative, never satisfied, and almost never give you a great review on Yelp or Google, or Angie’s List.

 It’s been proven over and over that the salesperson bringing value, differentiation, and solutions to the client – along with a compelling story – will out-sell the competitors!

 When you are different, you stand out.
 You are remembered and considered much more qualified to assist them with a new roof.
 Often, your company has a uniqueness you have not considered significant enough to promote.